 In the 1970s there were several “That’s Entertainment” compilations released to showcase the greatest MGM musicals.
-They were introduced by a star-studded cast of movie greats including Debbie Reynolds from Singing’ in the Rain who actually once kissed me …. but on the cheek and because she thought I was a cute child (not a cute adult)!
-Very few of these legends of the silver screen are still alive and, nowadays, their enduring legacy is minimal.
-This is largely because most musicals have dated badly and don’t seem to be of interest to our contemporary generation.
-But would it not be sad for our own lives to ultimately count for little beyond our tenure on life’s stage?
+They were introduced by a star-studded cast of movie greats including Debbie Reynolds from Singing’ in the Rain who actually once kissed me …. but on the cheek and because she thought I was a cute child (not a cute adult).
+This was in an era where such spontaneity was perhaps less frowned upon.
+The enduring legacy of silver screen legends is ultimately minimal.
+Would it not be sad for our own lives to ultimately count for little beyond our tenure on life’s stage?

 That’s why our true legacy is measured in lives meaningfully touched.
 Aside from anything we might create or record for posterity, this generally happens through the people we impact and those who they then reach because of us.
 This is surely Jesus’ model for marking a life well lived in view of His call for us to make disciples of all nations as our defining mission in life.